Wilson's disease: Genetics

 A normal variation in the PRNP gene can modify the course of the disease by delaying the age of onset and affecting the type of symptoms that develop.
 This gene produces prion protein, which is active in the brain and other tissues and also appears to be involved in transporting copper.
-A role for the ApoE gene was initially suspected but could not be confirmed.
+A role for the ApoE gene was initially suspected, but could not be confirmed.

 The condition is inherited in an autosomal recessive pattern.
-In order to inherit it, both of the parents of an individual must carry an affected gene.
-Most have no family history of the condition.
+To inherit it, both of the parents of an individual must carry an affected gene.
+Most people with Wilson's disease have no family history of the condition.
 People with only one abnormal gene are called carriers (heterozygotes) and may have mild, but medically insignificant, abnormalities of copper metabolism.

-Wilson's disease is the most common from a group of hereditary diseases that cause copper overload in the liver.
+There are several hereditary diseases that cause copper overload in the liver; Wilson's disease is the most common of them.
 All can cause cirrhosis at a young age.
-The other members of the group are Indian childhood cirrhosis (ICC), endemic Tyrolean infantile cirrhosis and idiopathic copper toxicosis.
-These are not related to ATP7B mutations: for example, ICC has been linked to mutations in the KRT8 and the KRT18 gene.
+The other copper overload diseases are Indian childhood cirrhosis (ICC), endemic Tyrolean infantile cirrhosis, and idiopathic copper toxicosis.
+These three, unlike Wilson's disease, are not related to ATP7B mutations; for example, ICC has been linked to mutations in the KRT8 and the KRT18 genes.